netzherpes/KIM_load_ANSI/README.md

 If you want to start again, redefine 0A and 0B as both increment during the process.

 next thing: get this fancy pictures ;), implement a CLS and a WAIT routine.

+Viewing ANSI is not possible with Tera Term 5, as the use of codepages is broken (TT4 from 21 is working...)